Electronic W-2 and 1099 Filing Guidelines

 Your W-2 data and your 1099 data must be in a file to be submitted electronically through the Web Upload system.
 The most common file type used is a text file.
 This is the same type of file used to send your data to the federal level.
 This is also the most common file type prepared by companies and software packages.
 Web Upload accepts text files for both the W-2 data and the 1099 data.
 The other file type accepted (and only for W-2 data) is a spreadsheet file set up by the Department (such as an Excel spreadsheet).

 W-2 data may be sent as a text file through Web Upload.
 The Department bases their accepted W-2 text file layout on the Social Security Administration (SSA) specifications listed below.
 Review our W-2 Text layout by clicking here.

 - The Social Security Administration (SSA) Specification for Filing Forms W-2 Electronically is commonly known as EFW2.

 Web Upload has another option for customers who are unable to submit their W-2s in a text file according to the EFW2 format set by the SSA.
-This substitute version of W-2 data is accepted in a specially formatted Excel spreadsheet file and it is open for anyone to use if their computer supports Excel-based spreadsheets.
+This substitute version of W-2 data is accepted in a specially formatted spreadsheet file and it is open for anyone access to a spreadsheet editor.